bvanpeski/unActivationLock/README.md

 `/System/Library/PrivateFrameworks/AOSUI.framework/Versions/A/Resources/findmy.icns`
 `/System/Library/PrivateFrameworks/AOSUI.framework/Versions/A/Resources/iCloud.icns`

-I've set the FindMy icon as the default, since that helps the end-user visually understand the section of System Settings they need to be looking for, but feel free to customize to suit your needs.
+I've set the iCloud icon as the default, since that helps the end-user visually understand the section of System Settings they need to be looking for, but feel free to customize to suit your needs.

 **Pro Tip:** osascript dialogs look pretty boring and dated these days in macOS, but adding a path to an app icon goes a long ways towards making it look less terrible.